-He has been involved in community and economic development throughout his career.
-Prior to joining the Kansas City Fed, he worked at the Federal Reserve Bank of Dallas, and has also worked overseas, serving as a business extension officer in Botswana, Africa.
+Prior to joining the Kansas City Fed, Cisneros worked at the Federal Reserve Bank of Dallas, and has also worked overseas, as a business extension officer in Botswana, Africa.
 He earned a bachelor’s degree in political science with a focus on international development from the University of Texas at Austin and is a graduate of the Graduate School of Banking at the University of Colorado.